 - Repetitive hurtful behavior from people we rely on, such as parents, siblings, romantic partners, peers, and mentors.

 Trauma fundamentally alters the way we experience the world.
 We become primed to notice and react to threats from others.
-We find ourselves responding physically and emotionally to people and events that remind us of what or who we have been hurt by.
-We struggle with feelings of shame, guilt, and alienation from others who do not understand our experiences and who we fear will judge and invalidate us if we attempt to describe them.
+People and events that remind us of our trauma may trigger strong emotional and physical reactions.
+We may struggle with feelings of shame and alienation from others who do not understand our experiences and who we fear will invalidate us if we attempt to describe them.